If you’re a hunter looking for a versatile hunting dog, stop looking.

 While many breeds can specialize in one of the areas we listed about, it’s very rare to find a dog that can excel in all of them – and more.
 The German Wirehaired Pointer is just that kind of breed.

-Here are 12 things to know about this remarkable breed if you’re considering making one part of your family.
+Here are 12 things to know about the German Wirehaired Pointer if you’re considering making one part of your family.

 - Their brows, beards, and whiskers make this breed stand out.

-- They were specially bred to hunt everything.
+- The German Wirehaired Pointer was specially bred to hunt everything.

 - They didn’t make it to North America until the 1920s.

-- German Wirehaired Pointers are solid medium-sized dogs with a long life expectancy.
+- The German Wirehaired Pointer is a solid medium-sized dogs with a long life expectancy.

 - You’ll need to watch this breed around cats and kids.